dasamy/ibmhack/README.md

 IBM_final_2 contains the preprocessed and the buckketing model.

-low_freq_norm.rar contains the merged data sampled at every half an hour.
+low_freq_rect_norm.rar contains the merged data sampled at every half an hour.